 Florida Marriage License Information

-The bride and groom must appear in person to sign the application.
+The spouses must appear in person to sign the application.
 The Marriage License is issued at the time of application.
 Once an application is made, amendments to the Marriage License can only be made by a court order.
 The license is effective immediately for out-of-state residents and Florida residents who present premarital course certificate.
 There is a three-day waiting period for Florida residents who have not attended a premarital course.
 Florida residents may apply for a hardship waiver to eliminate the waiting period.
 This waiver must be signed by a judge.
 Applicants must read the "Family Law" handbook provided and sign an affidavit to that effect.

 Applicants must provide a photo identification with date of birth, such as a driver license, passport or employment/student ID.

 Prospective brides and grooms must be at least 18 years old to obtain a marriage license.
 Those who are 16 to 17 years old must have parental consent.
 Children under the age of 16 must meet the following requirements:

 - Parental consent form must be signed & notarized.

 - A letter from a doctor confirming pregnancy or existence of a child.